manuvt/Regular-Expression-for-File-Parsing/README.md

 # regular_expressions_python

-Programme to parse the file and extract the values of I, P and SKIP from B and P frames and create a MAT file to store it.
+Programme to parse the file using regular expressions in python Extract the values of I, P and SKIP from B and P frames.
+Create a MAT file to store it.